- Step 1 - Register your 10DLC brand

 Below are some additional information that may become useful when using our 10DLC services:

 What is Opt-Out Assist?

-Opt-Out Assist is a service that automatically leverages the opt-in, opt-out and help keywords set at the campaign registration to automatically reply the message defined, as well as prevent any further messages to subscribers that have opted out of the campaign.
-For more information on this service, please check this article. - coming soon
+Opt-Out Assist is a service that automatically leverages the opt-in, opt-out and help keywords set at the campaign registration to automatically reply with the associated message defined, as well as prevent any further messages to be sent to subscribers that have opted out of the campaign.
+For more information on this service, please check this article.